 The glacier in this charming village (possibly the prettiest ski resort in the Alps) is open to skiers and snowboarders throughout the year.
 Saas Fee is a fantastic, family friendly resort.
 The large nursery slope in the centre of the village is perfect for beginners.

 The colourful Saas Fee Easter Festival is great fun for all the family with a wealth of activities to participate in.
 The highlight of the festival is the Nostalgic Races in which competitors dress in traditional and retro costumes and ski on 'nostalgic' equipment.

 With an eclectic calendar of end of season events in both resorts, there is also plenty to keep the family entertained.
 A unique spectacle, Val d’Isere hosts the Winter Golf Cup at the end of March while Tignes welcomes in April with the lively Live in Tignes music festival.
 This makes the area an excellent choice for groups.

 St Christoph, Austria

 One of the highest ski resorts in Austria, St Christoph is a delightful little village for an Easter ski holiday.
 This picturesque village feels remote but is actually part of the largest interconnected ski area in Austria.

 Nearby St Anton needs no introduction.
-Easily reached from St Christoph the resort is popularly considered one of the most challenging ski areas in the Alps.
-It’s reputation for lively après is unrivalled making it the ideal place for an Easter party on the slopes.
+Easily reached from St Christoph, St Anton is popularly considered one of the most challenging ski areas in the Alps.
+What's more, its reputation for lively après ski is unrivalled, making it the ideal place for an Easter party on the slopes.

-This Easter there will be a chance for families to join Wolli, the local mascot, on an Easter egg hunt in the heart of the village.
-There are also opportunities in resort for children to make their own chocolate Easter bunnies.
-It’s an ideal resort for families.
+At Easter time, there is often a chance for families to join Wolli, the local mascot, on an Easter egg hunt in the heart of the village.
+There are also usually opportunities in resort for children to make their own chocolate Easter bunnies.
+Zermatt is an ideal resort for families.